U2's new stage show is a technical wonder

 U2 has a special duet planned for its latest tour: Bono and AR Bono.

-The band's "Experience + Innocence" tour will include a spectacle that turns its lead singer into a larger-than-life version of himself.
+The band's "Experience + Innocence" tour will include an augmented reality spectacle that turns its lead singer into a larger-than-life version of himself.
 The tour kicks off in Tulsa, Oklahoma, on Wednesday.

 But to see AR Bono sing, fans must download the U2 Experience app.